 The St. Louis Cardinals have seemingly been a model franchise for decades.
-St. Louis has consistently managed to build competitive teams that play strong defense, and can get the job done by on the mound and at the plate.
-But how successful have the Cardinals been at bringing titles to St. Louis.
-Here’s a look at how many championships that Cardinals have won throughout its history.
+St. Louis has consistently built competitive teams that play strong defense and can get the job done on the mound and at the plate.
+But how successful have the Cardinals been at bringing World Series titles to St. Louis?
+Here’s a look at how many championships the Cardinals have won throughout its history.

 - 1926